Marie Ruoff Byrum: Women's Suffrage Amendment

-The Special Election
+Special election

 Only a few days after ratification of the amendment, the town of Hannibal, Missouri, held a special election to fill an open seat for alderman.
 In the weeks leading to election day, Byrum had a friendly competition with Nita Harrison, regarding which of the two of them would cast the first vote in Hannibal.

 Living some 15 blocks from the polling place, Marie and her husband began walking at 5:30 a.m. in a drizzling rain.
 When they arrived at 7 a.m. their clothes were quite damp, but they were the first voters to arrive that morning at the polling place located at the corner of Main and North Streets.
 At 7 a.m. on Tuesday, August 31, Marie Ruoff Byrum signed the register and cast her vote, thus becoming the first woman in the United States to vote after the passage of the Women's Suffrage Amendment.

 Byrum had just cast her vote at 7 a.m. when Nita Harrison arrived at the polling place by automobile.
 At 7:01 a.m.
 Harrison became the second woman to cast her vote in Hannibal.

 The two women knew at the time that they were the first women to vote in the small town of Hannibal, Missouri.
 Soon, Marie learned she was also the first woman to vote in the State of Missouri.
 It was some time later, though, that Marie learned she was in fact the first woman in the country to vote after the passage of the amendment.

 The poll book from that day, which includes Byrum's signature on the first line, is housed in the Missouri State Archives in Jefferson City, Missouri.

 While Mrs. Byrum does hold significance as being the first woman to vote after the passage of the Constitutional Amendment, she was not the first woman to vote in the United States.
 Some states had granted women the right to vote prior to 1920 (e.g. Wyoming allowed women to vote as early as 1869).
 However, Byrum was the first woman in the United States to vote after the national law was passed.